-Working on Balance
+Work on Balance

-Balance on One Leg
+Stand on One Leg

 Walk a Tight Rope

 No high wire needed for this move -- just follow the same motion.
 Practice walking heel to toe.
 Line one foot up directly in front of the other as you step forward.
 Leave some bend in your knees and spread out your arms to help you balance.
-For an extra challenge, reverse and try taking a few steps backwards.
+For an extra challenge, reverse and try taking a few steps backward.

-Before You Start, Get Checked
+Get Checked Out

 Make Fitness Fun

 There’s no reason your workout can’t be something you enjoy.
 That way you’ll be more likely to stick with it.
 Did you like a certain activity as a teen or child?
 Try picking it up again.
 Having fun can boost your fitness and your spirits.
 You don’t need to work up a major sweat for it to do you some good.

 Make plans with a buddy to work out.
 A friend, neighbor, your partner, or even your pet are all great options.
 You and your buddy can help each other stick with your plans to stay active.
 Making it social may be just what you need to get up and go.
 And picking a workout buddy at your fitness level can also help you to feel comfortable.
 You can also try group classes at the gym or a rec league team.